Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 golden retriever dog relax on the hay bale

 While cats are the most common pet amongst Canadians, dogs come in at a close second.
-There are 7.7 million pet dogs throughout the country.1 Whether you’re Canadian yourself or just a lover of data and statistics, you might be curious about which breeds were the most popular throughout the Great White North.
+There are 7.7 million pet dogs throughout the country.1 Whether you are Canadian or just a lover of data and statistics, you might be curious about which breeds were the most popular throughout the Great White North.
 Keep reading to find our list of the most commonly found breeds in Canada!

 Divider 1

-The 10 Most Popular Dog Breeds in Canada:
+The 10 Most Popular Dog Breeds in Canada

 1. Labrador Retriever